ignzio/MathQuiz/readme.md

 Please note that this README provides an overview of the program structure and functionality.
 For more detailed information about each class and its methods, refer to the actual code implementation.

+Based on the additional information you provided about your game being a math question solver game, it seems that the GameManager class could be responsible for starting the game.
+The GameManager class could manage the overall state of the game, including initializing a new game with the appropriate difficulty level and player information.
+The GameController class could then control the specific functions of the game, such as generating math questions and checking player answers.
+However, this is just one possible design and you could organize your code in a different way if it makes more sense for your specific game.